 Jeffrey M. Dine is an Associate in Seward & Kissel’s Litigation Group.
-Jeff’s clients include hedge funds, investment banks, shipping companies, indenture trustees and administrative agents.
-His practice focuses on complex commercial litigation and arbitration as well as the recognition and enforcement of international arbitration awards.
+Jeff’s clients include shipping companies, investment banks, hedge funds, indenture trustees and administrative agents.
+His practice focuses on complex corporate and commercial litigation and arbitration, as well as the recognition and enforcement of international arbitration awards.

 Jeff writes and speaks on international arbitration, arbitration enforcement and copyright.
 He is a member of the International Bar Association (Litigation and Arbitration Committees, Intellectual Property and Entertainment Law Committee), the Maritime Law Association of the United States (Arbitration and ADR Committee) and the Copyright Society of the U.S.A.

 Jeff received a B.A. from the University of Michigan in 1988 with honors and high distinction, and a J.D. cum laude, also from the University of Michigan, in 1995.